Pirates vs. Dodgers Player Props Betting Odds

-Sportsbooks have listed player props for Mookie Betts, Bryan Reynolds and others when the Los Angeles Dodgers host the Pittsburgh Pirates at Dodger Stadium on Wednesday at 10:10 PM ET.
+Bookmakers have listed player props for Mookie Betts, Bryan Reynolds and others when the Los Angeles Dodgers host the Pittsburgh Pirates at Dodger Stadium on Thursday at 10:10 PM ET.

 Bet on this matchup or its props with BetMGM!